ahamlinman/isopod/README.md

 that your use of Isopod complies with all laws, regulations, etc. that you may be subject to.

-Isopod is a personal project created to back up family videos that currently exist on DVD-Rs, before the discs [rot away](https://en.wikipedia.org/wiki/Disc_rot).
+I created Isopod to back up family videos that previously existed solely on DVD-R discs, before those discs [rotted away](https://en.wikipedia.org/wiki/Disc_rot).
-The v1.0.0 release is the version initially shipped (literally, by mail) in support of this use case, and all continued development activity will be driven by direct feedback from this production setting.
-The project will be considered complete after these discs are transferred, and this repo (TODOs and all) will remain available with no promise of future maintenance in the hope that it may inspire future work.
+The v1.0.0 release was the version that I shipped (literally, by mail) to carry out this effort, which was ultimately successful.
+I consider Isopod a finished project (even with its outstanding TODOs), and am keeping it available to the public with no promise of future maintenance in the hope that it may inspire future work.

 > Arrakis teaches the attitude of the knife—chopping off what's incomplete and
 > saying: "Now, it's complete because it's ended here."